MRU-CSIS-1501-201704-001/general-design-marking/README.md

    - "You know you are working with clean code when [it]... turns out to be pretty much what you expected."
 [Ward Cunningham]
 - [ ] all else being equal, it is better to be expressive than clever
 - [ ] remove code that doesn't do anything
-- [ ] keep an eye out for duplicate code; remove it whenever possible (and if removing it doesn't hurt readability)
+- [ ] keep an eye out for duplicate code; use well-named helper methods to capture the duplication in one place
+- [ ] capture complex code (steps, or even complex conditionals) in well-named helper methods

 ---